Fraud Is Evolving Faster Than Banks. AI Is the Way to Catch Up.

 Google is the king of search.
 But in the AI era, the real question isn’t whether it can keep up—it’s whether search itself is becoming obsolete.”

 Google isn’t going anywhere—yet.
-It’s 5 trillion searches per year, giving it an unmatched data advantage.
+It’s 5 trillion searches per year are giving it an unmatched data advantage.
 But AI is rewriting the rules.

 Will AI search augment Google’s dominance—or kill its golden goose?